engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/large-scoped-tests.md

+---
+title: Large scoped tests
+description: Large scoped tests verify the flow of commands from user input across different API's, serialization strategies and verifies the returned behavior is as expected.
+---

 # Large scoped tests

 Large scoped tests (LST) test the flow of commands from user input across different API's, serialization strategies and verifies the returned behavior is as expected.